Legal Descriptions of Real Estate

 Because the Earth is an oblate spheroid, range lines are not exactly 6 miles apart along the entire length, since they must ultimately converge to the same point at the North Pole.
 Correction lines are used to account for the fact that a township's north boundary will be slightly shorter than its south boundary.

 A correction line is every 4th township line — a distance of 24 miles — and guide meridians, which run north and south at 24 mile intervals from the principal meridian and are exactly parallel to the principal meridian, so that the discrepancy in area bounded by the correction lines and guide meridians — known as a government check — can be compared to the actual area bounded by the regular meridians, so that the discrepancy can be accounted for by reducing the size of the townships in the north and west of a quadrant.

-Sections adjacent to the north and west boundaries of the township are adjusted according to well-established rules, using the difference between the government check in the actual area.
+Sections adjacent to the north and west boundaries of the township are adjusted according to well-established rules, using the difference between the government check and the actual area.
 The adjusted sections are referred to as fractional sections, because they are slightly less than 1 square mile, but the rest of the sections in a township are referred to as standard sections, since they are exactly 1 square mile.